ef-labs/vertx-cassandra/README.md

 ## How to Use
 This module uses HK2 to provide an implementation of `CassandraSession` via injection. `CassandraSession` provides methods that allow statements to be executed, statements to be prepared and for the reading of metadata.

 The execution and preparation methods have both synchronous and asynchronous variants.
-The aysnchronous versions take a `FutureCallBack` class that is updated once the method has finished.
+The asynchronous versions take a `FutureCallBack` class that is updated once the method has finished.

 `FutureCallback` is part of [Guava](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/util/concurrent/FutureCallback.html) and the JAR is included as part of the Datastax java driver used by this module.